nrwl/nx/docs/nx-cloud/recipes/cipe-affected-project-graph.md

-# Nx Cloud CI Pipeline Execution Affected Project Graph
+# Reduce the Number of Affected Projects in a CI Pipeline Execution

 When it comes to troubleshooting long-running CI pipeline executions, there are different tools available to help you identify the potential issues.
 One such tool is the **Affected Project Graph** feature on the CI Pipeline Execution page.

-## Getting to the CI pipeline execution affected project graph
+## Getting to the CI Pipeline Execution Affected Project Graph

 To access the affected project graph for the CI pipeline execution, navigate to the CI pipeline execution details page and click on the **Affected Project Graph** navigation item.